microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

    development extension on Pull Request creation or update to successfully execute.

-2. Once your feature addition or bug fix is ready for review, create a pull request against the `master` branch of the repository.
+2. Once your feature addition or bug fix is ready for review, create a pull request against the `main` branch of the repository.

 3. Include a link to the GitHub issue you are addressing to the description of your pull request.
 Reviewers will be added to the pull request automatically.